Guidance to help you look and feel great

 Not for everyone

 This method is based on an understanding of the effects of different foods, particularly carbohydrates, on the stability of your blood sugar levels, and on how this affects your body’s insulin production.
 Insulin is a hormone our body produces to break down carbs, turning them into energy.
-Unhealthy eating habits can lead to insulin imbalance and insulin resistance.
-This can lead to so-called ‘Metabolic Syndrome’, lifestyle diseases such as obesity, cardiovascular problems and diabetes.
+Unhealthy eating habits can lead to insulin imbalance, resulting in lifestyle diseases such as obesity, cardiovascular problems and diabetes.
 Knowing exactly what foods are good for you, when to eat them and in what quantities, coupled with your favorite exercise routine, can go a long way to enhancing your overall health and self-image, helping you look and feel great.